vmware-samples/vcenter-event-broker-appliance/docs/kb/install-knative.md

 #### **Event Processor Configuration** (**Required**)
   * Event Processor - Choose Knative

+(Note: Selecting Knative here will default to using the embedded Knative event processor within the VMware Event Broker Appliance.
+If this is your intent, you do not have to fill in any of the settings for the Knative Configuration section below.
+The Knative Configuration section below is for use with an external Knative event processor.)

 #### **Knative Configuration** (**Required**)
   * Host - Knative host (e.g. mybroker.corp.local:8080)
     * Leave `host` field blank to automatically enable the embedded Knative broker